-Here’s everything you need to know about one of season’s most quintessentially Colorado experiences.
+Here’s everything you need to know about one of the season’s most quintessentially Colorado experiences.

-With downtown Estes Park and the snowcapped peaks beyond serving as an idyllic backdrop, you can wander the white tents surrounding Bond Park, each displaying products from right here in the Rockies.
+With downtown Estes Park and the snowcapped peaks beyond serving as an idyllic backdrop, you can wander the white tents in the Estes Park Visitor Center Parking Lot, each displaying products from right here in the Rockies.
 You might find fresh produce from local Colorado farms or an organic mushroom stand, handmade soap and basket makers, honey, spice, pastry and flower peddlers, Colorado-raised beef and eggs and locally roasted coffee, among many other tempting things.

 It’s a vibrant and inviting scene, one that puts smiles on the faces of those shopping or milling about.

-After hitting the market, store those goods in a cool place, and cap off the morning with a stroll along Elkhorn Avenue for breakfast or lunch and check out the galleries and shops along the way – or take a walk around nearby Lake Estes.
+After hitting the market, store those goods in a cool place, and cap off the morning with a stroll along Elkhorn Avenue for breakfast or lunch.
+Here are some other ideas if you're looking for some more fresh air.

 “Strolling the farmers market for fresh vegetables and then walking downtown with a cup of coffee is one my favorite leisure experiences of the summer season,” says one staffer at Visit Estes Park, adding, “I love the atmosphere and chatting with the stall owners about what they’re selling – they’re so passionate!”